Diego Javier Luis

 Education: PhD, Brown University

-I am a historian of Latin America specializing in the connections between Mexico and the Philippines during the Manila galleon period (1565-1815).
-My work focuses on the global scope of the early modern Spanish empire by examining the movement of people across the Pacific Ocean and how that movement transformed societies at both the eastern and western termini of the galleon trade.
+I am a historian of Latin America specializing in the connections between Mexico and the Philippines during the Manila galleon period (1571-1815).
+My research unfurls the global scope of the early modern Spanish empire by tracing the movement of people and ideas across the Pacific Ocean and how that movement transformed societies across the early modern Pacific World.

 I welcome applications from prospective graduate students interested in studying colonial Latin America, global Iberian empire, race-making, and early modern enslavement.